Vtek/typescript-tdd/CONTRIBUTING.md

 All commits must be made with your personnal **Github** account (Take a look at Github documentation to set your user [name](https://help.github.com/articles/setting-your-username-in-git/) & [email](https://help.github.com/articles/setting-your-email-in-git/))

 #### Branch
-You must create a new branch before commit something.
+You must create a new branch before committing anything.
 Feature branches must be created from "*develop*" branch.

 > ⚠️ Team members recommand to clearly set the feature branch name.
 Use the issue title with **camelCase** naming convention or simply used the issue identifier prefix with "*issue*" (example: "*feature/vector*" or "*feature/issue3*").